-Special revenue funds account for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
-The District accounts for its food service and community center activities in the special revenue funds.
+Special Revenue Funds account for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
+The District accounts for its food service, community center, and student/school activities as special revenue funds.